dethbird/codinginterview/notes/php/01-syntax-fundamentals/arrays-advanced.md

 | `array_filter` | Yes                | No                 | Value or Value+Key        |
 | `array_walk`   | No                 | Yes                | Value (by reference), Key |

----

-If you'd like, I can help create interview-style questions or add common pitfalls related to these functions next!